Are eSignatures legal and enforceable in Germany?

 To verify a valid contract or agreement, parties may need to provide evidence in a court of law.
 They may need the service of a leading electronic signature tool to present relevant evidence.

 Not only that, Regulation(EU) No 910/2014, which is based on trust services and electronic identification within the internal market (or the “eIDAS Regulation), was enacted in July 2016.
 This regulation not only repealed but also replaced the electronic Signatures Directive (1999/93/EC).
 It is applicable throughout the domain of the 28 Member states of the EU.

 Before the enactment of eIDAS, each EU Member country was under the obligation of complying with the eSignature rules in a specific country.
 For example, in a situation where a German citizen sent a document to another individual in Sweden, they would check and verify that both countries’ digital signature laws match.

 Immediately the eIDAS was enacted in 2016; a consistent framework was established which defines how electronic signatures are utilized throughout Europe.
-The legal implication is that when a German citizen sends an electronic document his or her counterpart in Sweden, the document is deemed safe, enforceable and valid.
+The legal implication is that when a German citizen sends an electronic document to his or her counterpart in Sweden, the document is deemed safe, enforceable, and valid.

 Electronic signatures are legal and court-admissible for corporate use under German law.
 However, there are a few exceptions that are highlighted below.

 There are three main forms of electronic signatures under EU law (Check Art.
 25 et seq. of Regulation (EU) No. 910/2014).
 They are grouped into “simple”, “advanced,” and “qualified” electronic signatures.

 Moreover, the eIDAS provision is technology-neutral and explains three styles of eSignature (SES, QES, AES).